 At home, Canada was working on defining its goals and refining its identity.

-As you study Canada’s past, you’ll start to see how it became the country you live in today – a country ranked among the best in the world in which to live, whose values are described beautifully in former Prime Minister Diefenbaker’s Canadian Bill of Rights.
+As you study Canada's past, you will start to examine how it became the country it is today.
+Before you begin, consider the following quote from former Prime Minister John Diefenbaker’s Canadian Bill of Rights.

 Overview

-In this course, you’ll explore the social, economic, and political developments and events that took place in Canada since 1914, and you’ll see how they impacted the lives of different groups in Canada.
-You’ll look at the role of conflict and cooperation in Canadian society, at Canada’s evolving role within the global community, and you’ll learn about the impact of various individuals, organizations, and events on Canadian identity, citizenship, and heritage.
+In this course, you’ll explore the social, economic, and political developments and events that took place in Canada since 1914, and you’ll understand how they impacted the lives of different groups in Canada.
+You’ll examine the role of conflict and cooperation in Canadian society, you'll consider Canada’s evolving role within the global community, and you’ll learn about the impact of various individuals, organizations, and events on Canadian identity, citizenship, and heritage.

 Historical thinking concepts